We are committed to offering expert doula care free of charge to anyone having a baby at the UC San Diego Medical Center.

 This sounds like a big commitment - is it?

 Yes - it is!
 Doula work, especially as a volunteer, isn't for everyone.
 But, if you can be away from work and family for an extended period of time at least two times per month, and feel that being part of the miracle of childbirth would be gratifying - it is!

 * Please note that this is a long-term volunteering commitment that requires significant time and stamina.
-As such, it has not usually proven to be a good fit for busy college students, mothers with young babies, or people with health limitations.
+As such, it has not usually proven to be a good fit for busy college students, people with young babies, or those with health limitations.

 If this isn't the right opportunity for you check the Volunteer Services website for other great options

 UCSD Hearts & Hands Volunteer Doula Program